Jobs for people with epilepsy

 4. Translation jobs

 If you speak a second language fluently, then there are an enormous number of opportunities for working as a translator.
 Many companies require their websites or documents to be translated into foreign languages.
-Again, translation work is usually flexible, and you’ll often be free to choose the hours you’ll work.
+Again, translation work is usually flexible, and you may be free to choose the hours you’ll work.

 5. Hospitality jobs

-While some hospitality jobs can be stressful (especially waitering or cooking), there are also many other parts of the industry that are a lot more relaxed and flexible.
+While some hospitality jobs can be stressful (especially waitering or cooking), there are also many other parts of the industry that are less intense.
 This includes things like catering at hospitals, schools or other large employers.

 Learn more: Returning to work after a seizure